libp2p/specs/kad-dht/README.md

 ### Bootstrap process

 The bootstrap process is responsible for keeping the routing table filled and healthy throughout time.
+The below is one possible algorithm to bootstrap.
+Implementations may diverge from this base algorithm as long as they adhere to the wire format and keep their routing table up-to-date, especially with peers closest to themselves.

-It runs once on startup, then periodically with a configurable frequency (default: 5 minutes).
+The process runs once on startup, then periodically with a configurable frequency (default: 5 minutes).
 On every run, we generate a random peer ID and we look it up via the process defined in [peer routing](#peer-routing).
 Peers encountered throughout the search are inserted in the routing table, as per usual business.

 This is repeated as many times per run as configuration parameter `QueryCount` (default: 1).
 In addition, to improve awareness of nodes close to oneself,